 BGP Alternatives: Modern Connectivity for the Cloud Era

 For decades, BGP (Border Gateway Protocol) has served as the foundation for routing data across the internet.
-But times have changed, and so have the demands of distributed systems, multi-cloud networking, and zero-trust security.
+But the demands of distributed systems, multi-cloud networking, and AI infrastructure have outgrown what BGP was built to handle.

 • What is better than BGP?